While working on a list of the 200 greatest films in history I discovered many that stream free on Youtube.

 I bet you never heard of Philip Marshall.
 He was a pilot and worked directly under Barry Seal in New Orleans at the height of the Contra-Cocaine effort, when planes full of guns were flying south and coming back stuffed with happy dust.
 Barry was one of the biggest spooks in history and ran an immense operation, but he turned on his CIA masters and went rouge and was soon dead.

 They were all found shot dead.
-The kids were arranged on the couches as if they both were sleeping when assassinated with a bullet to the brain.
-There was zero investigation and it was immediately ruled a double murder suicide by Marshall, who by all evidence was a completed devoted single dad who would have done anything for his kids.
-But one day, he woke up and decided to kill off everyone?
+The kids were arranged on the couches as if they were sleeping when murdered with a bullet to the brain.
+There was zero investigation and it was immediately ruled a double murder suicide perpetrated by Marshall, who by all evidence was a devoted single dad who would have done anything for his kids.
+But one day, he woke up and decided to kill off everyone.

 Perhaps you heard the story of how Gemma Moss, 31, supposedly died from “cannabis toxicity?”
 At least, that was the findings of the local coroner in England.
 This is the second time a coroner in England has claimed death from “cannabis toxicity,” something not recognized by the medical community.
 Gemma was a devout Christian who left three young children behind.
 She passed unexpectedly in her sleep.
 She was estranged from her husband, who reportedly lives in Jamaica with their daughter, while Gemma was raising their two sons.
 She was a regular user of cannabis, who typically smoked half a joint a night to help her sleep.
 If she had a heart attack, as the coroner claims, then she died from a heart condition, not from “cannabis toxicity,” which can result in panic attacks, the munchies or sleep, but cannot kill.
 Today, we learned of another sad death.
 David Hallman, 21, a senior at Denison University in Ohio, who was majoring in history.
 He’d spent three years on the swimming and diving teams, and remained close with his teammates, although he was no longer competing.